pubnub/pubnub-mcp-server/resources/sdk_docs/php_access-manager.md

 # Access Manager v3 API for PHP SDK

-Access Manager v3 issues time-limited tokens with embedded permissions for PubNub resources:
+Access Manager v3 lets your server (initialized with a Secret Key) grant clients time-limited tokens with embedded permissions for PubNub resources:
-- Limited TTL
+- Time-bounded (TTL)
-- Resource lists or RegEx patterns
+- By explicit resource lists or RegEx patterns
-- Mixed permissions per resource in a single request
+- Multiple resources and differing permissions in a single request
-- Optional authorizedUuid to restrict usage to a single client UUID
+- Optional restriction to a single authorizedUuid

-For full concepts, see Manage Permissions with Access Manager v3.

-## Grant token

-##### Requires Access Manager add-on
-Enable Access Manager for your keyset in the Admin Portal.

-##### Requires Secret Key authentication
-Granting must be performed by a server SDK instance initialized with a Secret Key.

-The grantToken() method creates a token with ttl, optional authorized_uuid, and permissions for:
+Resources supported:
 - Channels
 - ChannelGroups
-- Uuids (App Context metadata)
+- Uuids (users' object metadata)

-Unauthorized or invalid token use returns 403.
+Unauthorized or invalid token requests return HTTP 403.

+For feature enablement, use the Admin Portal.

+## Grant token

+Requires:
+- Access Manager add-on enabled in Admin Portal.
+- Secret Key authentication on the server SDK instance.

+Generates a token with TTL, optional authorizedUuid, and permissions on resources or patterns.

-Permissions per resource:
+Permissions by resource:
 - Channels: read, write, get, manage, update, join, delete
 - ChannelGroups: read, manage
 - Uuids: get, update, delete

 TTL:
-- Required; minutes the token remains valid
+- Required; minutes the token is valid
-- Minimum 1, maximum 43,200 (30 days)
+- Min 1; max 43,200 (30 days)

-Patterns (RegEx):
+Patterns:
-- Use patterns to grant by regex instead of explicit names.
+- Use RegEx via patterns for permission grants by pattern.

-Authorized UUID:
-- Restrict the token to a single UUID via authorizedUuid.
+authorizedUuid:
+- If set, only this UUID can use the token; otherwise any UUID can use it.

 ### Method(s)